181192/P023-DockerMediaServer/README.md

    └── sonarr
 ```

-6. Copy the `default`file to `/opt/appdata/letsencrypt/nginx/site-confs/`.
+5. Copy the `default`file to `/opt/appdata/letsencrypt/nginx/site-confs/`.
-7. Clone the organizr files to the www folder in nginx.
+6. Clone the organizr files to the www folder in nginx.

    `cd /opt/appdata/letsencrypt/www/`

    `git clone https://github.com/causefx/Organizr`

    You will now have a folder named `Organizr` inside the `www` folder.
-8. Change line 8 in `/opt/appdata/delugevpn/core.conf` to this `"move_completed_path": "/downloads/completed",`.
+7. Change line 8 in `/opt/appdata/delugevpn/core.conf` to this `"move_completed_path": "/downloads/completed",`.
-9. Change line 21 in `/opt/appdata/delugevpn/core.conf` to this `"download_location": "/downloads/incomplete",`.
+8. Change line 21 in `/opt/appdata/delugevpn/core.conf` to this `"download_location": "/downloads/incomplete",`.
-10. Run with `docker-compose up -d` the `-d` is optional for running inn the background.
+9. Run with `docker-compose up -d` the `-d` is optional for running inn the background.
-11. To create a password on the nginx server to have protection if you serve the server on the wide-web run this command.
+10. To create a password on the nginx server to have protection if you serve the server on the wide-web run this command.

    `docker exec -it nginx htpasswd -c /config/nginx/.htpasswd <username>`.

    This will create a file with your login credentials and hash the password.
+11. You are now done with the most part.
+The rest is personal preferences and setup.
+If you have any issues with reverse proxy, you may have to add base path in some applications.

 ## .env files guide
-### default.env
+Open the .env file.

 To find your PUID and PGID run `id -u` and `id -g` in a terminal.

 And set your `TZ` to the right timezone.